shalenMathew/InvestIq-AndroidApp/CONTRIBUTING.md

 U can also raise issue if u encounter any bugs or have a suggestion for any new feature

-In the end have fun thats what matters!!!
+In the end have fun with the project!!!

+## Contributing:
-Contributing: Open an issue regarding proposed change.
-If your proposed change is approved, Fork this repo and do changes.
+Open an issue regarding proposed change.
+If your proposed change is approved
+Fork this repo and implement the changes.
 Open PR.
-Add nice description in PR.
+Add description(optional) in PR.
 You're done!

+## How to Build :